-When the Department of Child Safety removes children from their home, it can be a difficult and confusing process for everyone involved.
-For a parent trying to navigate the system, and ensure their Constitutional right to parent their children is not trampled, it is important to have experienced and zealous representation.
+When the Department of Child Safety ("DCS") removes children from their home, it can be a difficult and confusing process for everyone involved.
+For a parent trying to navigate the system, and ensure her Constitutional rights to parent her children is not trampled, it is important to have experienced and zealous representation.

 We take an innovative approach to DCS/CPS cases, and have a record of success defending clients in temporary custody, dependency, and severance hearings.
 Our extensive experience with both the juvenile court system and with family law allows us to advise our clients as to all options available to them, and sometimes to circumvent the Department of Child Safety and the dependency system entirely.